district09/github_template_servicefactory/README.md

 *Insert short description of the application here.*

+## Security ##

+Never store any secrets, keys, credentials or passwords in a repository!
+Always use envars or placeholders in configuration files and settings.

 ## Source code ##
 * Add all source code to the [src](./src) folder.